 Incentives will get most of the attention in the competition to land the Marriott headquarters and the 2,000 jobs that come with it.
-It will cost millions and it’s just the reality of corporate relocations.
-But the incentive packages will be roughly the same across the three jurisdictions and so the decision will hinge on something else — the business climate.
+And it will cost millions.
+It’s an unfortunate reality of corporate relocations.
+But the incentive packages will be roughly the same from all three jurisdictions and so the decision will hinge on something else — the business climate.

-It seemed to us that Marriott’s CEO, Arne Sorenson, was telegraphing that he wants to be in the District proper when he said, “I think it’s essential we be accessible to Metro and that limits the options.
+Clearly Marriott’s CEO, Arne Sorenson, was telegraphing that he wants to be in the District when he said, “I think it’s essential we be accessible to Metro and that limits the options.
 I think as with many other things our younger folks are more inclined to be Metro-accessible and more urban.
 That doesn’t necessarily mean we will move to downtown Washington, but we will move someplace.”

-The door is ajar, we just need to walk through it.
-Every business and every resident would benefit every day if the District willing to do the things that will make it impossible for Marriott to locate anywhere else.
+Every business and every resident would benefit if the District does the things that will make it impossible for Marriott to locate anywhere else.